create3000/titania/README.md

 Furthermore Titania can also be used as an easy to use X3D/VRML beautifier and converter.

-For more information, documentation and installation instructions please visit our wiki at [https://github.com/create3000/titania/wiki).
+For more information, documentation and installation instructions please visit our [wiki](https://github.com/create3000/titania/wiki).

 Links
 -----